ray-project/ray/doc/source/rllib/rllib-offline.rst

         },
     )

 .. tip:: To choose an adequate `input_read_batch_size` take a look at the length of your recorded episodes.
-In some cases each single episode is long enough to fullfill the `train_batch_size_per_learner` and you could choose a `input_read_batch_size` of ``1``.
+In some cases each single episode is long enough to fulfill the `train_batch_size_per_learner` and you could choose a `input_read_batch_size` of ``1``.
 Most times it's not and you need to consider how many episodes should be buffered to balance
     the amount of data digested from read input and the variation of data sampled from the :py:class:`~ray.rllib.utils.replay_buffers.episode_replay_buffer.EpisodeReplayBuffer` instances in the :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner`.

 How to Tune Updating (Learner)